winterstein/unbiased-plugin/README.md

-# CMP Chrome Plugin
+# Unbiased Chrome Plugin

-A chrome browser extension for Good-Loop and My-Loop
+A chrome browser extension for detecting bias and manipulation in web content.

-To install from a local git checkout:
+## Installation

+1. Clone this repository
+	git clone
+2. Go to `chrome://extensions/`
+3. Enable developer mode
+4. Click "Load unpacked"
+5. Select the cloned repository folder

+### For Development

+1. Switch to the dev bracnch: `git checkout dev`
+2. `npm i`
-1. `npm i`, `npm run compile` (or `watch.sh`)
+3. `npm run compile` (or `watch.sh`)
-2. Put <chrome://extensions/> in your browser
+4. Put <chrome://extensions/> in your browser
-3. ...Switch on Developer Mode (it's a toggle in the top-right)
+5. ...Switch on Developer Mode (it's a toggle in the top-right)
-4. ...Click on "Load Unpacked"
+6. ...Click on "Load Unpacked"
-5. ...Pick the `cmp-browser-plugin/extension` folder to load.
+7. ...Pick the `unbiased-plugin/extension` folder to load.

-Test: open the console and look for messages

 Publish here: https://chrome.google.com/webstore/devconsole/

 ## Future Work

-How to flag failures and efficiently patch them?

-Is the adblocker up to date?
+Support for site-specific article-text extraction.
+Support for Facebook and other social media with several separate posts per page.

+Default exclusions: google, outlook

+A button to activate for e.g. emails

 Test with Playwright?
 https://playwright.dev/docs/chrome-extensions#headless-mode